 For example, you may want to offer a business owner your managed print services, which have been proven to improve productivity in businesses.
 For others, it can be for more pressing matters, such as potential litigation.

 Regardless of the reasons, getting the name behind the business can open up many opportunities if you are persistent.
-If you’re looking to get in touch with the owner or decision-maker of another company, we’ll show you how to get it done in this article.
+If you’re looking for how to find out who owns a business you’re in the right place.

 Research Strategies to Find Business Owners